 - Set a hard stop.
 Your clients may be working long days as they figure out their work-from-home boundaries.
 But that doesn’t mean you must answer texts and emails that come in after your standard work hours.
 Setting hard stops goes back to self-care.
 You can politely reiterate your hours to clients when you answer their email the next morning.

-Check out this article on 8 Ways to Stay Focused When Working Remotely
+Check out this article on Tips for Working Remotely and Staying Productive

 Additional COVID-19 resources